 San Bernardino National Forest – has a few trail camps for 4×4 enthusiasts.
 John Bull Trail (near Holcomb Valley) has one real awesome spot with great views over the desert night lights.
 Holcomb Creek Trail also has a few spots near the creek.
 Overall this area is somewhat crowded for wheelin’ (especially on the weekends), as the population is so dense nearby.

-Sequoia National Forest - has 4×4 camping right along the Kern River, near Keysville, at the junction where Hwy 178 meets Hwy 155.
+Sequoia National Forest – Southern Sierra Nevada area has 4×4 camping right along the Kern River, near Keyesville, at the junction where Hwy 178 meets Hwy 155.
 Also, further up the Kern, Forest Rd#22S82 leads to primitive Camp 4, where there are several spots near granite pools, that can only be accessed by 4 wheel drive.

-Sierra National Forest – has plenty of 4×4 routes that lead to granite rock gardens & mighty fine, secluded, forested camp sites.
+Sierra National Forest – central Sierra forest has plenty of 4×4 routes that lead to granite rock gardens & mighty fine, secluded, forested camp sites.
 Gorgeous Red Lake & Coyote Lake are popular spots that require some technical skills & much patience to access.
 Both are frequented by fishermen & horses.
-Near Wishon Reservoir is the dead end trail of Spanish Lake.
+Bald Mountain trailhead has awesome creekside camps on Rock Creek.
+Up near Wishon Reservoir is the dead end trail of Spanish Lake.
 Onion Springs Meadow is awesome back behind Edison Lake.
 Near the granite wonderland Courtright Reservoir is the infamous Dusy Trail signed #28E34 (aka #7S32, the Dusy Ershim), second only to the Rubicon Trail for high Sierra granite.

-Stanislaus National Forest – has camping in the Crandall & Niagara Creek OHV section of the forest, right off Hwy 108.
+Stanislaus National Forest – camping in the Crandall & Niagara Creek OHV section of the forest, right off Hwy 108.
 Elevations range from 5000′-7000′.
-Higher up, Levitt Lake (access road near Levitt Falls) on the east end of the mountain, past the Sonora Pass sign.
+Higher up on the other side, Levitt Lake (access road near Levitt Falls) on the east end of the mountain range, east of the Sonora Pass sign.

 El Dorado National Forest – has the area called Rock Creek for off roading in the Gold Country.
 Plus the ever popular Rubicon Trail starts hear (near Georgetown) & leads 20 miles across the High Sierra Nevada granite slabs to Lake Tahoe.